the-dimensionless/Spring-Boot-JPA-Hibernate-H2-demo/readMe.md

    The methods inside are run as transactions

-* After running  unit test for operation that changes data like remove or deleteById, add @DirtiesContext so that after test, original state is brought back
+* After running  unit test for operation that changes data like remove or deleteById, add @DirtiesContext so that after test, original state is brought back.

+* Entity Manager Playground

+1. Because the whole class is @Transactional, even if we update an entity after persist, changes are saved.
+   EM continues to manage the entity unless the transaction completes.
+   Tracks all changes and persists them. em.flush() acts like a breakpoint and persists all changes upto this point to the db. em.detach(entity) no longer lets EM track the entity beyond this point. em.clear() clears out all that EM is tracking at this point.